-At the same time, some companies are employing technology that actually takes more time to operate.
-Some companies employ technology based on its ability to save the company money or increase profits.
-However, if that same technology causes tasks to take longer than without it, the cost in lost productivity really outweighs any benefit of the technology.
-Companies should look closely at technologies that only effect the bottom line and detract from productivity.
+At the same time, some companies are employing technology that takes more time to operate.
+Some companies use technology based on its ability to save the company money or increase profits.
+However, if that same technology causes tasks to take longer than without it, the cost of lost productivity outweighs any benefit of the technology.
+Companies should look closely at technologies that only affect the bottom line and detract from productivity.

 The Center for Creative Leadership conducted a study of office workers and managers to see what makes them less productive.
 Of the respondents, 96 percent of the workers said that unnecessary emails waste their time.
-Making it a company policy to limit the number of emails sent each day can greatly improve productivity.
+They are making it company policy to limit the number of emails sent each day can significantly improve productivity.
 It can also be helpful to bring back into play short daily team meetings in which many points can be brought up to the employees as a group.
 This will keep employees informed while taking less time overall than a barrage of emails throughout the day.

-There are many organizational downfalls that are also to blame for the lack of productivity found in most companies.
+Many organizational downfalls are also to blame for the lack of productivity found in most companies.
 How a business is run and how they engage their employees makes a big difference in productivity and success.
 A simple shift in management practices can provide additional productive hours to every employee’s work week.

 Organizational drag is one of the biggest wastes of employee time.
-This is the red tape, the paperwork, tangible or digital, that you require of your employees beyond their normal job duties.
-The more policies an organization has in place that the employee must follow, the less time they will have for their primary duties.
+This is the red tape, the paperwork, tangible or digital, that you require of your employees beyond their regular job duties.
+The more policies an organization has in place that the employee must follow, the less time they will have for their primary responsibilities.

-For example, if you have strict requirements on reporting and tracking of information that is not necessary for the success of the business, you have employees spending valuable time doing those tasks rather than focusing on their main duties.
-A study published in the Harvard Business Review showed that organizational drag costs the economy overall approximately three trillion dollars in lost productivity.
-Netflix is a good example of eliminating organizational drag.
+For example, if you have strict requirements on reporting and tracking of information that is not necessary for the success of the business, you have employees spending valuable time doing those tasks rather than focusing on their primary duties.
+A study published in Harvard Business Review showed that organizational drag costs the economy overall approximately three trillion dollars in lost productivity.
+Netflix is an excellent example of eliminating corporate drag.
 They trust their employees to do the right thing and perform job duties efficiently, and as a result, their employees spend more time doing actual work rather than paperwork.

 Management can be another hindrance to productivity.
 In a study done by the Society for Human Resource Management, it was found that 55 percent of employees believe poor management is responsible for their lack of productivity.
-When you have one team or department that is underperforming consistently, it is important to evaluate the managers in charge.
-If they are not managing effectively and consistently, it could be decreasing the productivity of the workers.
+When you have one team or department that is underperforming consistently, it is essential to evaluate the managers in charge.
+If they are not managing effectively and consistently, it could be decreasing productivity in the workers.

 Another problem with today’s business world is the “Individual versus Team” approach to productivity and performance.
 Most businesses focus on individual talent and performance.
 However, it has been proven by companies like Google and Apple that a team approach inspires more creativity and productivity.

-According to a study by Gallup, employees who are able to use their strengths are eight percent more productive in the workplace.
+According to a study by Gallup, employees who can use their strengths are eight percent more productive in the workplace.
 When you create a team of individuals with different strengths, they can work together to accomplish much more together than they would apart.

-A team approach also helps eliminate stress in the workplace.
-When you properly engage employees and leverage their talents, they are able to avoid the feeling of being overloaded with work.
+A team approach also helps eliminate stress from the workplace.
+When you properly engage employees and leverage their talents, they can avoid the feeling of being overloaded with work.
 They are also better able to meet deadlines without stress.
 A study done by Tower Watson showed that 57 percent of employees who were stressed felt less productive.
 This is backed up by a study done by Gallup, which found that work overload decreases productivity by up to 68 percent.

 The best example of this approach is Apple.
 They used a team approach and developed iOS 10 in less than two years with a team of 600 employees.
 Meanwhile, Microsoft used an individual approach and took more than five years to develop, launch and eventually retract Vista, with a team of over 10,000.
 This is a perfect example of how teams can accomplish more than individuals.

-One of the most important things you can do to increase productivity in your company is to place an emphasis on employee engagement.
+One of the most important things you can do to increase productivity in your company is to emphasize employee engagement.
 According to a study published by Gallup, engaged employees are 21 percent more productive than their counterparts.
 Engaged employees also lead to higher performance rankings, including customer retention and company profits.

 When employees are engaged, they care more about what they are doing.
-It eliminates procrastination and also develops a sense of urgency to get tasks completed in a timely manner.
-Engaged employees also tend to have fewer workplace distractions, because in order for employees to be engaged they must be completely immersed in the culture of the workplace.
+It eliminates procrastination and also develops a sense of urgency to get tasks completed promptly.
+Engaged employees also tend to have fewer workplace distractions, because for employees to be engaged, they must be completely immersed in the culture of the workplace.